Gangjiang1/LLM-BEM-Engineer_Benchmark/README.md

 ## (2) Robustness Benchmark

-The `robust_prompt_test` dataset evaluates the robustness of LLMs to **noisy and imperfect user inputs**, simulating real-world interactions.
+The `general_prompt_test` dataset evaluates the robustness of LLMs to **noisy and imperfect user inputs**, simulating real-world interactions.

 ### Noise Characteristics